LJerRRy/LeetCodeDaily/README.md

 # LeetCodeDaily
 LeetCode problem solution code.
+There are two form for you to find the solution by Type or Label.<br>
-Notes: "&hearts;" means it seems a little hard for me, just for me, maybe not for you.
+**Notes:** "&hearts;" means it seems a little hard for me, just for me, maybe not for you.

 ## By Label
 | # | Title | Solution | Difficulty |